alexa/ask-cli/docs/concepts/Smapi-Command.md

     <dd markdown="span">[REQUIRED] Unique identifier of the upload.</dd>
     <dt>--part-e-tags <part-e-tags></dt>
     <dd markdown="span">[REQUIRED] List of (eTag, part number) pairs for each part of the file uploaded.
-[MULTIPLE]: Values can be separated by comma.
 [JSON].</dd>
     <dt>-p, --profile <profile></dt>
-    <dd markdown="span">The ASK CLI profile to use.
+    <dd markdown="span">Provides the ASK CLI profile to use.
 When you don't include this option, ASK CLI uses the default profile.</dd>
     <dt>--debug</dt>
-    <dd markdown="span">When you include this option, ASK CLI shows debug messages in the output of the command.</dd>
+    <dd markdown="span">Enables the ASK CLI  to show debug messages in the output of the command.</dd>
 </dl>

 ### list-subscribers-for-development-events